jsforce/jsforce-website/src/documents/document/index.html.md

 ## Streaming API

-You can subscribe topic and receive message from Salesforce Streaming API, by using `Topic#subscribe(listener)`.
+You can subscribe topic and receive message from Salesforce Streaming API, by using `Streaming-Topic#subscribe(listener)`.

 Before the subscription, you should insert appropriate PushTopic record (in this example, "InvoiceStatementUpdates") as written in Streaming API guide.